Reviews You Can Rely On

 Video Quality

 The camera on the Tello is small and fixed.
 There is no gimbal to dampen vibration from the drone itself, and you can't angle the camera independently.
-The drone's flight is actually quite smooth, so the lack of a gimbal doesn't affect the stability of the footage too much.
-The small, 720p sensor also creates clear images, though they are of a significantly lower resolution than those from larger, more expensive models.
+Fortunately, the flight of this option is relatively smooth in decent weather, helping mitigate the video issues associated with the lack of a gimbal.
+The small 720p sensor also creates clear images, though they are of a significantly lower resolution than those from larger, more expensive models.

 There are also some difficulties with framing video taken on the Tello.
 Since the camera is completely fixed, you have to move the entire drone to change the shot's framing.
 You also can't point the camera down towards the ground unless the drone is flying forward.
 This can lead to some difficulties getting the exact shot you want when compared to models that allow you to move the camera independently of the drone.
 All that being said, we still think the Tello's video quality is impressive for a drone in this price range.